The F-82 Twin Mustang is possibly one of the oddest American aircraft to go into full production.

 For this new function, the copilot spot gave place to a radar operator, and the plane received a big radar pod located under the center wing.
 The pod protruded past the propellers in order to eliminate any interference in the radar’s signal.

-Also, a small number of this F-82s were adapted to all-weather to serve in Alaska.
-Under the name of F-82H, some even were equipped with an anti-icing system for its engine and propeller blades.
+Also, a small number of these F-82s were adapted to all-weather to serve in Alaska.
+Under the name of F-82H, some even were equipped with an anti-icing system for their engine and propeller blades.

 In 1952, when the F-82s were out of the Korean conflict, they were modified to the F-82H configuration and sent to serve in the Alaskan Air Defense Command.
 They would do so till their last days.